“Stuck in a BitLocker Recovery Key Loop? How to Unlock and Fix It (2025 Update)”

 Fix a Recovery-Key Loop (you enter the right key, but it keeps failing)

-Sometimes Windows still won’t boot after you enter the correct key (post-update firmware/boot drift).
+Sometimes Windows still won’t boot after you enter the correct key—especially after firmware updates or boot policy drift.
 Work through these in order:

 A) Trigger Automatic Repair (WinRE)